 Laws that Prohibit Unlawful Discrimination?

 One of the most common grounds for a wrongful termination claim arises when the employer has discriminatory intent in terminating the employee.
 In California, there are a number of laws that prohibit workplace discrimination.
-The California Employment and Housing Act prohibits employers from discriminating based on age, race, color, national origin, religion, physical or mental disability, pregnancy, marital status, sex and gender identity, sexual orientation or military and veteran status.
+The California Employment and Housing Act prohibits employers from discriminating based on physical disability, age, race, color, national origin, religion, mental disability, pregnancy, marital status, sex and gender identity, sexual orientation or military and veteran status.

 Under the law, the employer cannot target a worker for termination due to any protected characteristics.
 Employers cannot target an employee for harassment over protected characteristics or create a work environment in which being a member of a protected class puts the employee at a disadvantage or puts him or her at disadvantage.
 Similarly, an employer may not harass an employer for belonging to a protected class.
 The employer cannot create or maintain a hostile work environment that leaves the class member with no other option but to quit that job.